 On January 12, 2016, a purported stockholder of the Company filed a putative class action lawsuit in the United States District Court for the Eastern District of Michigan, against the Company and Tim Mayleben, captioned Kevin L. Dougherty v.
 Esperion Therapeutics, Inc., et al. (No. 16-cv-10089).
 The lawsuit alleges that the Company and Mr. Mayleben violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and SEC Rule 10b-5 by allegedly failing to disclose in an August 17, 2015, public statement that the FDA would require a cardiovascular outcomes trial before approving the Company's lead product candidate.
 The lawsuit seeks, among other things, compensatory damages in connection with an allegedly inflated stock price between August 18, 2015 and September 28, 2015, as well as attorneys' fees and costs.
 On May 20, 2016, an amended complaint was filed in the lawsuit and on July 5, 2016, the Company filed a motion to dismiss the amended complaint.
 On December 27, 2016, the court granted the Company's motion to dismiss with prejudice and entered judgment in the Company's favor.
 On January 24, 2017, the plaintiffs in this lawsuit filed a motion to alter or amend the judgment.
 In May 2017, the court denied the plaintiff's motion to alter or amend the judgment.
+In May 2017, the court denied the plaintiff's motion to alter or amend the judgment.
 On June 19, 2017, the plaintiffs filed a notice of appeal to the Sixth Circuit Court of Appeals and on September 14, 2017, they filed their opening brief in support of the appeal.
 The appeal was fully briefed on December 7, 2017, and it was argued before the Sixth Circuit on March 15, 2018.
-The Company is unable to predict the outcome of this matter and is unable to make a meaningful estimate of the amount or range of loss, if any, that could result from an unfavorable outcome.
+On September 27, 2018, the Sixth Circuit issued an opinion in which it reversed the district court's dismissal and remanded for further proceedings.
+On October 11, 2018, the Company filed a petition for rehearing en banc and, on October 23, 2018, the Sixth Circuit Court of Appeals directed plaintiffs to respond to that petition.
+The Company is unable to predict the outcome o